LylaCoding/FriendGPT/README.md

 # FriendGPT

-An extensive prompt to make a friendly persona from a chatbot-like model like ChatGPT
+An extensive prompt to make a friendly persona from a conversational Large-Language-Model like ChatGPT

 ## Features